HKudria/RSClone-MonkeyType/README.md

 ## Project description

 Monkeytype is a minimalistic and customizable typing test.
-It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.
+It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds and more.
 Monkeytype attempts to emulate the experience of natural keyboard typing during a typing test, by unobtrusively presenting the text prompts and displaying typed characters in-place, providing straightforward, real-time feedback on typos, speed, and accuracy.

 ## Project technology stack